 The current business environment is quite competitive, which means speed is a critical factor.
 The advantages of the SAFe framework for enterprises related to time-to-market are remarkable:

 After implementing SAFe, one retail client was able to reduce their release cycle from quarterly to bi-weekly, thus enabling them to respond to market shifts more effectively and strategically capitalize on opportunities before their competitors.
+Using SAFe tools like Jira and Azure DevOps further streamlined these processes.

 The improvements an organization witnesses are often between 30% and 75% in time-to-market as a result of implementing SAFe due to the flow-focused and value-driven nature of the framework.